catalyst-fp7/documents/interoperability/interoperability.md

 # Other data models for system collaboration

-These models represent data that are usefull for systems in the ecosystem to interact together, but do not represent the interaction of the participants
+These models represent data that are useful for systems in the ecosystem to interact together, but do not represent the interaction of the participants.

 ## Attention mediation